Making Love Tangible - The FTF Method

 We are serving.

-The FTF Hubs are the visualization and the tool we use to make connections between Impresario and people like you.
+The FTF Hubs are the visualization and the tool we want to use to make connections between Impresario and people like you.

 A vital and essential part of our Field Worker's job involves listening and connecting people in order to make magic.
 We don't have all the answers, never will, but we know we can always find someone who does.

-Often that person is you: the salesman with a gardening hobby, or a manager with lots of experience hiring, or the plumber who enjoys water conservation.
+We think that person could be you: the salesman with a gardening hobby, or a manager with lots of experience hiring, or the plumber who enjoys water conservation.
 We all have something to offer.
-Why not consider offering your knowledge and connections?
+Which is why we are working to create hubs that connect and empower.